sumansid/Sign-Language-Recognition/README.md

 Number of channels in each image : 1 (Grayscale), Size of each image vector = 28 x 28 x 1 = 784

-## Deep Learning Framework : Tensorflow
+## Tools and Deep Learning Framework : Tensorflow Version 2.0, Numpy and Pandas

 # Model : Linear -> Relu -> Linear -> Relu -> Linear -> Softmax